cpsoinos/globo_gym_challenge/README.md

-This is only for the admin view, though withou any authentication.
+This is only for the admin view, though without any authentication.
 Can see users' account info.